krishrai-22/TathyaSetu/README.md

 ## 🤖 WhatsApp Bot Setup

-You have two options to run the WhatsApp bot:
+You have two options to run the WhatsApp bot.
+Both require the same `.env` configuration.

 ### Option A: Vercel Serverless (Recommended)
 This uses the file at `api/webhook.js`.